How to use day-level diagnostics

 Day-level diagnostics are strongest when you use them to:

-• see whether the problem is structural or physiological
+• determine whether the problem is structural or input-driven

 • compare one itinerary split against another